TalixAI/Elo/README.md

 3. **Contextual Application**: DMCS uses historical patient data and contextual medical knowledge to refine treatment recommendations.
 4. **Resource Optimization**: ERMU ensures that computational resources are used efficiently, especially when processing large datasets like medical images and genomic sequences.

-**Simulation Results**: Elo provides highly personalized and effective treatment plans, demonstrating its ability to process and integrate complex medical data while continuously improving its recommendations based on new patient information.
+In this scenario Elo provides highly personalized and effective treatment plans, demonstrating its ability to process and integrate complex medical data while continuously improving its recommendations based on new patient information.

 #### **Financial Domain: Investment Optimization**